History Files

 c.1998 BC

 Larsa falls under the control of Isin in the century of disorder which follows the collapse of Sumerian civilisation.
-It seems by the Larsa king list that Emisum continues to govern the city, but probably only as a subject of Isin.
+It seems from the Larsa king list that Emisum continues to govern the city, but probably only as a subject of Isin.

 c.1976 - 1941 BC